allicodi/drotr/README.md

 # `drotr`

- MODIFY FOR NEW REPO/PACKAGE
+`drotr` is a package that uses doubly-robust methods to estimate optimal treatment rules (OTRs).

+We define OTRs through the use of conditional average treatment effects (CATEs).
+The CATE can be interpreted as the expected difference in outcome under treatment vs placebo.
+A doubly-robust learner is used to estimate the CATE.
+All individuals with CATE estimates that exceed a specified threshold `t` are treated under the OTR.
+In other words, we only treat individuals if the treatment reduces their probability of the adverse outcome by more than `t`.

+Once observations are assigned treatment under the OTR, we can measure the risk of outcome in the optimally treated and the average treatment effects among the optimally treated.
+We estimate these using the Augmented Inverse Probability of Treatment Weight (AIPTW) estimators.

 ## Scripts:
-**1. estimate_EYd.R** - This is the primary R script for testing treatment rules in the ABCD study.
+**1. estimate_OTR.R** - This is the primary R script for finding optimal treatment rules and estimating outcomes among the optimally treated.

+**2. learn_nuisance.R** - This script is used to fit outcome, treatment, and missingness models for a given dataset.
+It also estimates $\hat{CATE}$ for observations in a dataset.
+The script can be run prior to `estimate_OTR` to pre-fit nuisance models for `estimate_OTR`, or nuisance models can be fit within `estimate_OTR`

-**2. simulation_EYd.R** - This script is used to run simulations during testing.
+**3. learn_CATE.R** - This script is used to fit a model for the CATE given a subset of covariates `Z` in the dataset

-**3. generate_sim_data.R** - This script is used to generate simulated data.
-These simulated datasets were used during testing.
+**4. compute_estimates.R ** -  This script is used to generate AIPTW estimators for expected outcome among the optimally treated and expected treatment effect under the optimally treated.

-## How to use:
+## Usage:

 ### `estimate_EYd.R`